Published July 22, 2020

 Bus operators may bypass bus stops if the vehicle cannot safely accommodate additional passengers while allowing for physical distancing.
 In these instances, the head signs will say “Bus Full.”
 Buses will stop only to allow those on board to exit.

-NITE Ride’s service capacity will temporarily be limited to one passenger or one party per trip.
+NITE Ride will transport no more than nine people per party at a time.
 This means that, once NITE Ride picks up you and other members of your party, you will go directly to your requested destination.
 The driver will not stop to pick up other passengers.

 Some of our routes will pause during off-peak hours and/or run on an abbreviated schedule.
 Passengers should know that routes may not appear on the NextBUS tracker during off-peak pauses.
 These modifications allow for increased cleaning and limit the number of drivers using a single vehicle.

 The paratransit service area has also expanded, now serving locations along existing Shuttle-UM routes.
 Paratransit passengers who use a wheelchair or scooter and live within the Shuttle-UM service area may now schedule paratransit trips to campus instead of taking our transit buses.
 Pick-up and drop-off locations must be within the Shuttle-UM service area, not to exceed a 10-mile radius from campus.
 More details.